 Search Provider Integration allows you to supplement your WalkMe items with your existing knowledge base or support center resources.
 Once enabled, a search performed within the widget will yield results from the domains specified, so your existing content appears beside your WalkMe content in the Player Menu.

-When you are building your WalkMe implementation, you’ll want to enable Search Provider Integration if you have an existing repository of support articles.
+As part of your WalkMe implementation, if you have an existing repository of support articles, you have the ability to enable Search Provider Integration.
 Without SPI, when the user performs a search in the Player Menu, they only see results of the WalkMe items you deployed, such as Walk-Thrus and Resources.
-Enabling SPI causes searches performed within the Player to pull results that match the search criteria from the domain specified, making the Player Menu a richer, all-in-one resource for your users.
+Enabling SPI allows searches performed within the Player to pull results that match the search criteria from the domain specified, making the Player Menu a richer, all-in-one resource for your users.

 Search Integration can be used with any publicly accessible domain that is indexed by the search provider.
 Search Integration is commonly used to: